ChaoqianO/factreview/README.md

 # FactReview

-Evidence-grounded AI reviewing system.
-Given a paper PDF (and optionally the paper's code repository), FactReview ingests the paper, decomposes it into checkable claims, positions them against the literature, executes the code inside Docker, and produces a reviewer-ready report whose verdicts are grounded in deterministic verification.
+Evidence-grounded AI reviewing for empirical ML papers.
+Given a paper PDF (and optionally its released repository), FactReview extracts the major claims, positions the paper against nearby literature, executes the repository under bounded budgets to test the central empirical claims, and writes a concise review linked to an evidence report.

+Every judgment is tagged with one of five labels: **Supported**, **Supported by the paper**, **Partially supported**, **In conflict**, or **Inconclusive**.

 ## Pipeline